TICR Program Seminar for First Year Masterís

 Fall, Winter, and Spring Quarters

-The TICR Program Seminar provides scholars the opportunity to have their work intensively critiqued by a group of interested peers and helps bring together in practical situations the theoretical topics covered in other parts of the TICR Program.
+The TICR Program First Year Seminar provides scholars the opportunity to have their research intensively critiqued by a group of interested peers and helps bring together in — practical situations — the theoretical topics covered in other parts of the TICR Program.
 It also gives scholars experience critiquing others' work, which will be a regular task in their professional activities.
-We start in Fall by reviewing protocols created in the Summer Designing Clinical Research Course and then move in Winter and Spring to discussing the implementation of research, including questionnaires, abstracts, manuscripts, or new protocols.
+We start in Fall Quarter by reviewing protocols created in the Summer Designing Clinical Research course and then move in Winter and Spring to discussing the implementation of research, including questionnaires, abstracts, manuscripts, or new protocols.

 The objectives for the seminar are for scholars to:

-In winter, the Seminar will meet every other Tuesday afternoon starting on January 10 to March 21, from 3:15 PM to 5:00 PM.
+In Spring Quarter, the Seminar will meet every other Tuesday afternoon starting on Apr.
+2 until May 28, from 3:00 PM to 4:30 PM.

 Everyone should expect to present at least twice and be a primary reviewer at least twice over the course of the year.